New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A new model predicting the impact of climate change on malaria transmission in Africa could lead to more targeted interventions to control the disease, according to a new study.
+A new model for predicting the impact of climate change on malaria transmission in Africa could lead to more targeted interventions to control the disease, according to a new study.

-Previous methods used total rainfall to indicate the presence of surface water suitable for mosquito breeding, but the study, led by the University of Leeds, used several climate and hydrological models to account for the real processes of evaporation, infiltration and flow through rivers.
+Previous methods used total rainfall to indicate the presence of surface water suitable for mosquito breeding, but the study, led by the University of Leeds, used multiple climate and hydrological models to account for the real processes of evaporation, infiltration and flow through rivers.

-Dr Mark Smith, associate professor of water research in the Department of Geography at the University of Leeds and lead author of the study, said: “This will give us a more realistic estimate of where in Africa it will get better or worse for malaria.
+Dr Mark Smith, associate professor of water sciences in the University of Leeds' Department of Geography and lead author of the study, said: "This will give us a more realistic assessment of where in Africa things will get better or worse for malaria.

 "And as more detailed estimates of water flows become available, we can use this understanding to guide priorities and tailor malaria interventions in a more targeted and informed way.
 This is really useful given the often limited health resources."